rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 The desired notion of "padding byte" for enums and unions is still unclear.

 ### Place
+[place]: #place

 A *place* (called "lvalue" in C and "glvalue" in C++) is the result of computing a [*place expression*][place-value-expr].
-A place is basically a pointer (pointing to some location in memory, potentially carrying [provenance](#pointer-provenance)), but might contain more information such as size or alignment (the details will have to be determined as the Rust Abstract Machine gets specified more precisely).
+A place is basically a pointer (pointing to some location in memory, potentially carrying [provenance]), but might contain more information such as size or alignment (the details will have to be determined as the Rust Abstract Machine gets specified more precisely).
-A place has a type, indicating the type of [values](#value) that it stores.
+A place has a type, indicating the type of [values][value] that it stores.

 The key operations on a place are:
-* Storing a [value](#value) of the same type in it (when it is used on the left-hand side of an assignment).
+* Storing a [value] of the same type in it (when it is used on the left-hand side of an assignment).
-* Loading a [value](#value) of the same type from it (through the place-to-value coercion).
+* Loading a [value] of the same type from it (through the place-to-value coercion).
 * Converting between a place (of type `T`) and a pointer value (of type `&T`, `&mut T`, `*const T` or `*mut T`) using the `&` and `*` operators.
   This is also the only way a place can be "stored": by converting it to a value first.

 ### Pointer Provenance
+[provenance]: #pointer-provenance

 The *provenance* of a pointer is used to distinguish pointers that point to the same memory address (i.e., pointers that, when cast to `usize`, will compare equal).
 Provenance is extra state that only exists in the Rust Abstract Machine; it is needed to specify program behavior but not present any more when the program runs on real hardware.